pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 ### User Management

-To start using our freshly brewed (eh?)
-MongoDB Database, we need to create some users for the same.
+To start using our freshly-brewed MongoDB Database, we need to create some users.
 The function for creating users is [`db.createUser()`](https://docs.mongodb.com/manual/reference/method/db.createUser/).
 There are different ways for this, but let's focus on the simple one:

 ```language-javascript
 db.createUser(